WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic.md

 # How to View and Manage All Form Entries in WordPress with Paymattic

-[Paymattic](https://paymattic.com/) provides a comprehensive entry management system that allows you to view and manage all form submissions from a central location.
-This guide covers all the features available in the Entries section.
+[Paymattic](https://paymattic.com/) has an easy-to-use entry management feature that lets you easily view and manage all the form entries from a single page.
+This article will guide you through using all the features of the Paymattic Entries Section.

-## Accessing Form Entries
+## View & Manage Form Entries

-1. Go to **Paymattic Dashboard** in the WordPress admin menu
-2. Click the **Entries** section to view all form submissions
+To learn how to view all form entries or submissions in Paymattic, follow the steps with the screenshots below –

+First, go to **Paymattic Dashboard** from the WordPress Left Sidebar, click the **Entries** section, and you can view the list of all submitted form entries on this page.

 ![Access entries section](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Entries-section-from-Paymattic-Navbar-scaled.webp)

-## Entry Management Features

-The entries section offers several filtering and management options:
+All the features for viewing all form entries of entire Paymattic activities are organized into nine major options: These are:

+Payment Status Filter
+Subscription Filter
+Forms Filter
+Search Bar
+Date Filter
+Entry Status Filter
+View Details
+Delete

 ![Entry management features](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/All-features-to-view-entries-scaled.webp)

+**All the available options mentioned above to view form entries are explained below:**

-### Payment Status Filter
+### A. Payment Status Filter

-Filter entries by payment status:
+Using this option, you can filter the form entries based on the payment status.
+Here, you can see the following payment statuses:

-- Paid
+* Paid
-- Processing
+* Processing
-- Pending
+* Pending
-- Failed
+* Failed
-- Refunded
+* Refunded
-- Abandoned
+* Abandoned

-Example: Select **Paid** to view only completed payments.
+Example: I chose the **Paid** tab as the payment status filter and here you can see all the form entries appear based on paid submissions.
+In the same way, you can filter your form entries based on any payment status according to your needs.

 ![Payment status filter](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Paid-scaled.webp)

-### Subscription Filter
+### B. Subscription

-View only entries with active subscriptions.
+By selecting this option, you can view only those form entries that have a successful subscription.

 ![Subscription filter](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Subscription-scaled.webp)

-### Form Filter
+### C. Forms Filter

-Filter entries by specific form:

-1. Click the form filter dropdown
-2. Select your target form
-3. View entries for that form only
+Use this option, if you want to view your form entries based on a specific form.

+Click the filter option and a dropdown list will appear with all the available forms on your site.
+Now, select your preferred form to view all entries for that form.

+**Example:** I chose the Donation form, and the two entries I have on this form are now visible.

 ![Form filter](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Form-Filter-scaled.webp)